KZ2X Packet Node Description

 AX.25 Port Configuration

-As mentioned above, we define three AX.25 ports: one for the RF interface on 2m, and two AXUDP interfaces.
+As mentioned above, we define four AX.25 ports: two for the RF interfaces on 2m, and two AXUDP interfaces.
 We do this by adding entries in the axports file:

 #